 While productivity often refers to doing more every minute, increasing velocity to goal means deciding where not to spend time and resources.
 You’ll cover the path to goal in less time and with less effort.
 It’s not more work, it’s just more achievement.

 P.S.
 Workboard provides dashboards and transparency on goals, actions, progress and effort and automates status reporting.
-It enables everyone on the team to make better decisions, stay goal aligned and increase their velocity — it’s free for managers and their teams.
+It enables everyone on the team to make better decisions, stay goal aligned and increase their velocity.